BMaser/Pattern_Recognition_2/Word2Vec/README.md

 ## Wec2Vec

-This repository contains project source code of "Pattern Recognition 2" course (UV) which is conducted by [Assoc.
+This repository contains project source code for the course "Pattern Recognition 2" which is conducted by [Assoc.
 Univ.-Prof. Dipl.-Ing.
 Dr. Helmut A. Mayer](https://www.cosy.sbg.ac.at/~helmut/helmut.html) at the University of Salzburg, Department of Computer Science.

 The course is part of the Master degree programs "Computer Science" and "Applied Image and Signal Processing".